Government of Bangladesh: Agencies

-Government in Parliament
+Government in parliament

 The legislature of Bangladesh is unicameral.
 Called the Jatiya Sangsad in Bengali, it is the parliament of Bangladesh.
-The Speaker presides over meetings of the Jatiya Sangsad and conducts its business in an orderly fashion.
+The speaker presides over meetings of the Jatiya Sangsad and conducts its business in an orderly fashion.
 The current Jatiya Sangsad contains 350 seats, including 50 seats reserved exclusively for women and 300 seats for elected members, which are apportioned on elected party position in the parliament.
-The eleventh national parliamentary election was held on 30 December 2018.
-The current speaker is Shirin Sharmin Chaudhury, who is presiding over the eleventh Parliament.
+The twelfth national parliamentary election was held on 7 January 2024.
+The recently resigned speaker is Shirin Sharmin Chaudhury, who was presiding over the tenth, eleventh and twelfth parliament.
 She is the first woman to have held this office.

-Local Government
+Local government

-At the local government level, the country is divided into divisions, districts, subdistricts (Upazila), unions, and villages.
-The lowest level of local government representative are Local officials of union council those who are elected at the union level election.
+At the local government level, the country is administratively structured into divisions, districts, subdistricts (upazilas), unions, and villages.
+The lowest level of local government representative are local officials of union council those who are elected at the union level election.
 All larger administrative units are run by members of the civil service.